imfap1/Imfap1/README.md

 😄 **Pronouns:** [He/Him]

-⚡ **Fun Fact:** While I spend a lot of time crunching numbers and analyzing data, I also enjoy outdoor activities to balance out the screen time.
-It's all about finding the right data-life balance!

 ### Recent Learning Achievements

 I recently completed a rigorous data analytics bootcamp at Ironhack in December 2023, which I initially started in Octuber, 2023.
 This intensive program has been a transformative journey for me, equipping me with a solid foundation in various aspects of data analytics.
 The experience at Ironhack has been invaluable, providing me with both the technical skills and practical, hands-on experience needed to tackle real-world data challenges.
 I am excited to apply the knowledge and skills I've acquired in my future projects and professional endeavors.